Hunt Research Group

 Overarching all of these areas is a specialisation in hydrogen-bonding, acid-base interactions and an expertise in the MO theory of bonding.
 We have developed the Effective MO Method for interrogating the electronic structure of liquids.

-Latest News Good news for Jan he has won best oral presentation in the MSci Symposium on Synthesis, Materials & Applications, Congratulations!
+Good news for Richard he has won best PG talk in in the Energy, Materials and Molecular Design section.
+Congratulations!

 Claire and Tricia's paper "Doubly Ionic Hydrogen Bond Interactions Within the Choline Chloride - Urea Deep Eutectic Solvent" ASAP.
 Congratulations!